Surf's Up: Great Things to Do in St Ives

 For whatever reason, there’s no dot after the St of St Ives.
 We don't know why.
 But don’t let that become an obsession and spoil your holiday.
 This resort town in Cornwall is brimming with fun family activities and scenic hotspots.
 Once a haven for smugglers and pirates, it’s now a resort for families and couples looking for a romantic break (from the kids).
 The long beaches skirting this picturesque peninsula are a perfect excuse to not have to think of anything for your children to do all day, as they sit and frolic on the sand.
 And the cobbled lanes make for a quaint getaway, far from the hubbub of big city life.

 The Porthgwidden Beach undoubtedly has the best name, like something out of a Harry Potter book.
 It also has a café serving food and is right by the St Ives Musuem.
 Walk up to the St Ives Head, a rocky promontory with gorgeous views of the sea.
 Continue around the coast to reach the St Nicholas Chapel.
-Embark on a boat trip to the Seal Island, which has a whole bunch of seals all over it.
+Embark on a boat trip to Seal Island, which (unsurprisingly) has a whole bunch of seals on it.
 Those cute, half-dog half-fish things.
-If proximity to the beach is top of your list when it comes to picking a place to stay, you'd do worse than staying at our beachside home True Colours, just up the coast from St Ives in Newquay.

 When it comes to things to do in St Ives, hitting the waves is a must.
 St Ives is one of Cornwall’s most reputable and popular surfing destinations, and a perfect spot to practice your belly flop.
 Porthmeor has big splashy waves for surfers, with one particular wave known as The Boiler.
 It’s one of the few places in West Cornwall that are good for surfing in winter.